HomeInspecto/inspecto/README.md

 ## Web Demo

 Spectr was designed primarily for mobile devices.
-Until it is available on mobile app stores we are demoing an early [web-based version](https://early-mvp-demo-html.vercel.app/), so that users can get a feel for the UI and provide feeddback.
+Until it is available on mobile app stores we are demoing an early [web-based version](https://early-mvp-demo-html.vercel.app/), so that users can get a feel for the UI and provide feedback.

 - [Web Demo](https://early-mvp-demo-html.vercel.app/)